Crypto currencies - Detailed Guide

 • All transactions must be calculated and reported in sterling.

-• Each type of cryptocurrency needs to be treated as a separate class of asset and be “pooled” together;
+• Each type of cryptocurrency needs to be treated as a separate class of asset and be “pooled” together.

 • The number of transactions in the year may be large, and there is unlikely to be a consolidated broker’s report which calculates the gains for you across different types of crypto, especially if you use multiple platforms.
-This means that you need to keep your own detailed records in order to track your overall gains/losses position.

 Where to tax cryptocurrencies